[(1) In this Part “qualifying authorised person” means an authorised person satisfying the following conditions.

 (a) amend subsection (3) so as to add to or restrict the descriptions of authorised person who can be qualifying authorised persons, or

-(b) provide that while the order is in force subsection (3) is not to have effect.
+(b) provide that while the order is in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.